gty111/gLLM/README.md

 Integreted with features like **continuous batching**, **paged attention**, **chunked prefill**, **prefix caching** and **pipeline parallelism**, gLLM provides basic functionality (offline/online inference and interactive chat) to support large language model inference. gLLM provides **equivalent or superior** offline/online inference speed with mainstream inference engine and **minimal** code base.
 You can also see gLLM as a LLM inference playground for doing experiment or academic research.

 *Latest News* :fire:
 - [2025/04/27]: We support multi-node deployments.
-You can serve your model in different machines :blush:
+You can serve your model across different machines :blush:
+- [2025/04/21]: We release our paper on [arXiv:2504.14775](https://arxiv.org/abs/2504.14775), gLLM: Global Balanced Pipeline Parallelism System for Distributed LLM Serving with Token Throttling
 - [2025/03/15]: Chunked prefill has been integrated.
 You can input any length of text you want :hugs:
 - [2025/03/01]: Pipeline parallelism has been integrated.
 You can run any size of model you want :laughing:
 - [2025/02/27]: We apply numerous optimizations which lowers CPU overhead a lot :clap: